 Mary Ann has been the Travel Coordinator for Global Citizenship since 2013.
 She currently divides her time supporting the travel needs of the St. Mark's community and coordinating standardized tests (ACT, SAT, AP) as part of the College Counseling Office.
 Mary Ann lives in Natick with her husband, Gregory, and two children, Andrew and Stephanie.

 Mr. Cifuentes has been with St. Mark's since 2007 teaching Spanish levels 1-4.
 He leads St. Mark's Spain program and has created an exchange for St. Mark's in Chile.
-In addition to his teaching duties, Mr. Cifuentes is on the Global Initiative Committee, is part of the Elm/Maple duty team and is the Head Coach of the Boy's Varsity Soccer Team.
+In addition to his teaching duties, Mr. Cifuentes is on the Global Initiative Committee and is part of the Elm/Maple duty team.
 In his free time, Cifuentes loves to travel, cook, watch soccer and relax with his family.
 Mr. Cifuentes resides on campus with his son Jacob.

 Caleb Cochran came to St. Mark's as Director of Communications and Marketing in April 2018.
 Before coming to our School, he served as Executive Director of Communications at Wentworth Institute of Technology.
 He has also held positions at Bentley University, MIT, and the Boston Symphony Orchestra.
 Caleb earned a B.A. in English from the University of Massachusetts Amherst and an M.A. in Publishing and Writing from Emerson College.
 He lives off-campus in Sudbury with his wife Natalie and their two sons, Cameron and Ryan.